GamesCrafters/GamesmanPuzzles/tutorial/Puzzle/Prerequisites.md

 # Prerequisites:
-This guide will teach you how to make puzzle object based on the puzzle class.
+This guide will teach you how to make  a Puzzle object based on the Puzzle class.
 This guide will assume that you are already familiar with Python 3.

 ## Initialize files
 Clone this repository and navigate into the base directory: